VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/handleidingen-en-tutorials/large-files.md

 ## The requirements for this tutorial

-* `docker` and `docker-compose` to host the components locally on your (development machine).
+* `docker` and `docker-compose` to host the components locally on your development machine.
   See [installatie en configuratie](./installatie-en-configuratie) for a detailed description.
 * The [eenmalige setup](./eenmalige-setup) has been carried out.

 ## Overview of file upload process in DRC

 The main resource of DRC API is `EnkelvoudigInformatieObject` which supports creating and editing documents.
-It's content can be divided into metadata (`identificatie`, `creatiedatum`, `titel` and etc) and file content.
+Its content can be divided into metadata (`identificatie`, `creatiedatum`, `titel` and etc) and file content.
 The main metadata of file content used by the DRC is the file size derived from the `bestandsomvang` attribute.
-The process of uploading files is chosen based on the comparision of the value of `bestandsomvang` and the maximum file size.
+The process of uploading files is chosen based on the comparison of the value of `bestandsomvang` and the maximum file size.

 There can be 3 options: